 Find out what’s new for Summer 2016! *

 e-Bug have now developed free training on e-Bug and the resources.
 The training module is now approved by the Royal Society of Biology who will now be awarding 3 CPD points for completion!
+We will also be offering a £5 high street gift voucher for those who complete the online training and evaluation survey.
 Click the link for more information on how to take part in the training.

 Click here to access free training